 THE HALL OF ART

-The Hall of Art features changing exhibits featuring the University Museum's permanent collection of art.
+The Hall of Art features changing exhibits featuring the Sharp Museum's permanent collection of art.

 THE SOUTHERN ILLINOIS GALLERY